 - Add New Item

 - Add Tweak

 - Delete All

-The Gerbera Trail supports adding virtual item types including containers, items, active items, internal urls, external urls.
+The Gerbera Trail supports adding virtual item types including containers, items, internal urls, external urls.
 Adding an autoscan triggers the scan of a complete directory.
 Autoscan adds valid mime-type items to the Gerbera database.
 Edit and Delete of container removes the container.
 The Delete All icon removes a container and all sub-items from the Gerbera database.